blynkkk/blynkkk.github.io/readme.md

 **Note:** enabling debug mode will slowdown your hardware processing speed up to 10 times.

 # Implementing a Blynk HW client (library)
+Here is an information on how to write a custom library.

 Currently we provide Arduino/C++ implementation of the library.
 It is very extensible and modular, look at [the list of supported hardware](http://blynkkk.github.io/#list-of-supported-hardware).
 Adding new connection types and Arduino-compatible boards is easy.